 Term Meaning Typical Use

-High-end trim Caps maximum output Energy savings
+High-end trim Caps maximum output Persistent energy reduction

 Measurable Energy Savings from Output Capping